shapeshed/shapeshed.com/content/posts/unix-more.md

-{
-  "slug": "unix-more",
-  "title": "Linux and Unix more command tutorial with examples", "date": "2016-10-19T00:00:00+00:00",
-  "image": "images/articles/more.png",
++++
+date = "2016-10-19T00:00:00+00:00"
-  "description": "Tutorial on using more, a UNIX and Linux command for viewing the contents of a file or files one screen at a time.
-Examples of viewing a file, viewing multiple files, searching using regular expressions and opening the file in a text editor.", "tags": [
+description = "Tutorial on using more, a UNIX and Linux command for viewing the contents of a file or files one screen at a time.
+Examples of viewing a file, viewing multiple files, searching using regular expressions and opening the file in a text editor." image = "images/articles/more.png" slug = "unix-more" tags = ["UNIX", "Linux"] title = "Linux and Unix more command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing more man page][2]